Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Is it mandatory to calculate the waste footprint?

-Not directly, but the CSRD and EU Taxonomy include it as part of the mandatory environmental performance reporting requirements.
+Not directly, but the CSRD and EU Taxonomy include waste data as part of environmental performance reporting for companies in scope.

 Which international standards apply?